-Morpheus on the other hand averts this since it's only a simple prototype and does pretty much as instructed.
+Morpheus completely averts this since it's only a simple prototype and does pretty much as instructed.

 Always Night: Because the game's stealth system is shadow based, all levels take place at night (some may take place during the day, but you are underground and won't notice).

-Apocalypse How: Destroying the Aquinas hub causes a class 1 - its destruction knocks the world back into a new Dark Age as all global communication and commerce is wiped out.
+Apocalypse How: Destroying the Aquinas hub knocks the world back into a new Dark Age as all global communication and commerce is wiped out.
 To quote Tracer Tong: "No more infolinks, no transmissions of any kind - we'll start over, live in villages."
 Destroying it doesn't directly cause more deaths, but humans have been dropping like flies since before the game begins.